Spirit of Rejection and How to Uproot It

 Look around.
 No one is the same.

-Seems to me, God designs each person with exclusive qualities to sidestep boredom.
+It seems to me God designs each person with exclusive qualities to sidestep boredom.
 He nearly busts His buttons when enjoying His children of ethnic diversities.
 God loves uniqueness.
 Isn’t that true for doting earthly parents too?
 With wide grins on their faces, they support the dissimilarities and attributes of their children.

-Everyone, both parents and children, want at least one person to come alongside them and say, “You’re just awesome!”
+Everyone, both parents and children, wants at least one person to come alongside them and say, “You’re just awesome!”

 So why does rejection happen so frequently?
 In my book, God Prods, I wrote an entire section about “Hurting and Healing” and how to deal with a broken heart.